Big Brother 20 (American season): Other appearances

-Other appearances

 All evicted HouseGuests appeared on the Facebook Watch exclusive Off the Block with Ross and Marissa for an extended interview following their evictions.
 Tyler Crispen appeared on the second episode of TKO: Total Knock Out as a contestant.

 In 2019, Kaycee Clark, Tyler Crispen, Bayleigh Dayton, Kaitlyn Herman, and Swaggy C Williams all appeared on Big Brother 21 to host separate Head of Household and Power of Veto competitions.
 Clark and Crispen appeared alongside JC Mounduix in the penultimate episode of Big Brother 21 to give their thoughts on the season and who they thought would win.
 In 2020, both Crispen and Dayton returned to compete on Big Brother: All-Stars.

 Swaggy C Williams, Bayleigh Dayton, Winston Hines, and Brett Robinson all filmed a promotional video for Love Island, which aired during Big Brother 21.
 Hines then appeared as a contestant on the first season.

 In 2020, Kaycee Clark, Fessy Shafaat, Bayleigh Dayton, and Swaggy C Williams appeared on The Challenge: Total Madness.
-Clark and Shafaat returned for The Challenge: Double Agents, The Challenge: Spies, Lies & Allies and The Challenge: Ride or Dies.In 2024, Clark returned for the milestone 40th season, The Challenge 40: Battle of the Eras.
+Clark and Shafaat returned for The Challenge: Double Agents, The Challenge: Spies, Lies & Allies and The Challenge: Ride or Dies.
+In 2024, Clark returned for the milestone 40th season, The Challenge 40: Battle of the Eras.

 In 2022, Angela Rummans appeared on the first season of The Challenge: USA.
-In 2023, Faysal Shafaat and Tyler Crispen appeared on the second season.Also in 2023, Kaycee Clark competed on The Challenge: World Championship.In 2025, Shafaat competed on the fifth season of The Challenge: All Stars.
+In 2023, Faysal Shafaat and Tyler Crispen appeared on the second season.
+Also in 2023, Kaycee Clark competed on The Challenge: World Championship.
+In 2025, Shafaat competed on the fifth season of The Challenge: All Stars.

 In 2020, Bayleigh Dayton and Swaggy C Williams appeared on the TLC reality TV show Say Yes to the Dress.

 In 2022, Brett Robinson competed on the fifth season of the Netflix reality competition series The Circle.

 In 2025, Clark made a surprise appearance on Big Brother 27 as part of a twist to compete in the Week 2 Power of Veto competition on behalf of houseguest Keanu Soto.
+Also in 2025, Tyler Crispen hosted the White Locust competition.

+Starting in 2026, Faysal “Fessy” Shafaat appears as “Mayhem” on American Gladiators.